2D Animation Program

 Herzing Ottawa Accelerated 2D Animation Program

-Herzing College offers the most accelerated, job-ready 2D animation training in Ottawa.
+Herzing College offers the most accelerated, hands-on 2D animation training in Ottawa.
 Our students are fully prepared for a professional studio environment, straight after graduation.

 - 12-month accelerated 2D Animation program